Rivo11-11/Dog-Cat-Classification-CNN/README.md

 The model training involves:
 - Creating a data augmentation pipeline using `ImageDataGenerator` to improve model generalization.
-- Training a deep learning model via CNN  convolution net (extracting features of image) Dense net (last layer a single neural netwrok sigmoid).
+- Training a deep learning model via CNN  convolution net (extracting features of image) Dense net (last layer a single neuron sigmoid).

 The training process includes:
 - Configuring and compiling the model.